Blooym/KikoGuide/CONTRIBUTING.md

   - `Type`: The type of section
   - `Name`: The name of the section (usually the name of the boss)
   - `Phases`: The phases of the section
-    - `TitleOverride`: The title of the phase (optional, only set in special cases)
+    - `TitleOverride`: The title of the phase (Optional, you do not need to set this 99.99% of the time)
     - `Strategy`: The strategy for the phase
     - `StrategyShort`: The short strategy for the phase used when enabled in the settings
     - `Mechanics`: